andr4851/RetroConsole/README.md

 A runtime debug console for Unity with a Unix-like command syntax.

 RetroConsole gives you an in-game terminal window for inspecting and manipulating your project while it runs.
-It ships with a set of built-in commands, basic file and directory utilities, and a small API for writing your own commands.
+It ships with a set of built-in commands, a live log viewer, basic file and directory utilities, and a small API for writing your own commands.

-> **Pre-release (0.5.1).** The package is usable and stable enough for day-to-day debugging, but some parts are still being polished.
-Expect changes to the API before 1.0.

 ---

 ## Features

 - Draggable, resizable terminal window with a full input/output buffer
+- Live Unity log viewer with filtering by message type
+- Overlay mode — toggle the console over your game with the `` ` `` key
 - Built-in file and directory utilities — read, create, delete
 - Command history persisted between sessions
-- Familiar Unix-like feel: prompt format, flags, output stream
+- Familiar Unix-like feel: prompt format, flags, `Ctrl+C` to interrupt
 - A small, explicit API for adding your own commands
 - Command registration through a ScriptableObject — no changes to the console core